Dissipation-induced topological insulators: A no-go theorem and a recipe: Recipe

-Let us assume first that the lowest band of the reference Hamiltonian is flat [dispersionless, cf.\ Fig.~\ref{fig:bands}(a)] in which case we can set $\varepsilon_1(\mathbf{k})=0$, without loss of generality; later on we will relax this assumption.
-Suppose now that the lattice in question has been constructed, e.g., optically in an ultracold atomic system, but that the Hamiltonian tunneling dynamics has been suppressed (by means to be described below), cf.\ Fig.~\ref{fig:system}.
-A many-body state describing fermions feeling the lowest band ($\lambda=1$) completely and leaving the other bands ($\lambda \ge 2$) empty can be the unique steady state of a local purely-dissipative dynamics.
-The key idea is to implement not the reference Hamiltonian itself, but rather a dissipative dynamics induced by modification of reference Hamiltonian in, e.g., a cold-atom system, where each tunneling term is replaced by an \emph{optically-assisted hopping term} which also \emph{modifies the internal state of the atom} from a state which is fully trapped by a confining potential to a state where it is not trapped in at least one direction.
-Denoting the corresponding annihilation operators by $a_{\mathbf{i}\mu}$ and $b_{\mathbf{i}\mu}$, respectively, this amounts to (in the rotating frame)
+Let us first assume that the lowest band of the reference Hamiltonian is flat [dispersionless, cf.\ Fig.~\ref{fig:bands}(a)] in which case we can set $\varepsilon_1(\mathbf{k})=0$, without loss of generality; later on we will relax this assumption.
+Suppose now that the lattice in question has been constructed, e.g., optically in an ultracold atomic system, but that the Hamiltonian tunneling dynamics has been suppressed (by means to be described in Sec.~\ref{sec:example} below), cf.\ Fig.~\ref{fig:system}.
+A many-body state describing fermions filling up the lowest band ($\lambda=1$) completely and leaving the other bands ($\lambda \ge 2$) empty can then be reached from a trivial initial state via finite-range purely-dissipative dynamics.
+The key idea is to implement not the reference Hamiltonian itself, but rather purely-dissipative dynamics induced by modification of the reference Hamiltonian.
+This modification involves introducing two internal states of the fermions (e.g., hyperfine states in cold atoms), one which is fully trapped by a confining potential and one which is not trapped in at least one direction, with annihilation operators $a_{\mathbf{i}\mu}$ and $b_{\mathbf{i}\mu}$, respectively.
+The modified Hamiltonian is then similar to the reference Hamiltonian, but with each tunneling term being replaced by an \emph{optically-assisted hopping term} which also \emph{modifies the internal state of the atom} from a trapped to untrapped or vice versa.
+In the rotating frame this amounts to:

-This Hamiltonian must be supplemented by another term, which includes the confinement of the $a$ fermions, e.g., in the perpendicular direction for a 2D optical lattice, and the possibility of free motion of $b$ atoms along that direction.
-This can be modeled, for example, by extending each 2D lattice site for be $b$ into an infinite wire in the perpendicular direction (to be denoted by $z$), thus defining $b_{\mathbf{i}\mu}(z)$, identifying $b_{\mathbf{i}\mu} \equiv b_{\mathbf{i}\mu}(z=0)$ (more accurately, $b_{\mathbf{i}\mu}(z)$ smeared over the $a$ atoms confinement length $\ell$), and adding to the Hamiltonian a term such as
+This Hamiltonian must be supplemented by another term, which includes the confinement of the $a$ fermions, e.g., in the perpendicular direction for a 2D optical lattice, and the possibility of motion of the $b$ atoms along that direction.
+The latter can be modeled, for example, by assuming that the 2D lattice just introduced is one layer in a 3D lattice.
+Denoting the crystal momentum in that direction by $q_z$ ($\mathbf{k}$ is still the in-plane momentum) we define the annihilation operators $b_{\mathbf{i}\mu q_z}$, such that $b_{\mathbf{i}\mu} = \sum_{q_z} b_{\mathbf{i}\mu q_z}/\sqrt{N_z}$, $N_z$ being the size of the system (number of sites) in the $z$ direction.
+Correspondingly we add to the Hamiltonian the term